ArionMiles/ArionMiles.github.io/content/posts/spider-man-with-golang-and-aws-lambda.md

 For those of you just tuning in, Diomedes is one of my pet projects I wrote back in college to help me (and 200 random internet strangers) book tickets to Avengers Endgame.
 It does this by checking BookMyShow (BMS), which is a movie and events ticketing platform in India, similar to Fandango in the US.

+Fun fact: I got the idea for the original Diomedes from [Mrinal](https://mrinalpurohit.in/)'s [moviealert](https://github.com/iammrinal0/django_moviealert) project!

 You tell Diomedes your:

 1. Movie's name,